flaneurette/csv-to-mysql/README.md

 A practical example of how to dynamically create a MySQL table from a CSV file in procedural PHP.

-N.B. this is only an example used for a local home webserver, as it doesn't perform security checks.
+N.B. this is only an example used for a local home server, as it doesn't perform security checks.
 Don't use it on a webserver.